September 16, 2020 5 min read

 But how do you start setting up a budget?
 I get this question a lot.
 Most people are unsure how or where to start.
 It can seem intimidating, but once you form a process and consistent habits, it’s very manageable.

-Below is a 6-step how-to guide to help you build an effective personal monthly budget:
+Let's get into budgeting breakdown in 6-step how-to guide.
+Designed to help you build an effective personal monthly budget.

 Okay…Financial Statements.
 (Eep!
 What does this mean?!)
 The list above gives you a few of the various financial statements you need when you are preparing to set up your personal monthly budget.